pointybeard/console/README.md

 The Console extension looks for commands in the `bin/` folder of extensions you have installed, and also in `workspace/bin/`.
 You can see a list of commands by running `symphony` without any arguments.
 A list like this will be displayed:

-    Below is a list of all available commands. (use --usage for details on executing individual commands):

-       console/hello
-       console/token
+    The following commands are avaialble (try `--help` for individual command usage information):

+    * console
+      - token
+      - hello

-At any time you can use `--help` or `-h` to get help.
+At any time you can use `--help` to get detailed usage information.
 If you have also specified a command (see below), you will get help for that particular command instead.

 Use the `EXTENSION` and `COMMAND` arguments to run a particular command.
 This extension comes with two commands out of the box: `hello` and `token`.